To emotionally connect, you have to get someone to emotionally open up first, then emotionally be engaged or involved.

 You could have simply done the same thing you have always done; say “Good morning” and go your way and it wouldn’t have mattered.
 You wouldn’t care, and he/she wouldn’t care.
 No foul, no harm.
 No mistakes and no progress either.

-But because you showed you care, you changed the dynamic of your “relationship”.
+But because you made an emotional connection, you changed the dynamic of your “relationship”.
 Now you are no longer “just another” patron doing polite, you are that person who showed you think about things HE/SHE cares about, and care about people HE/SHE cares about.

 Getting it now?